Mazamars312/Analogue_Pocket_Neogeo/README.md

-# Neogeo for Pocket (Alpha 0.6.0)
+# Neogeo for Pocket (Alpha 0.7.5)

 This is the port of the Neogeo Core made by [Furrtek](https://www.patreon.com/furrtek/posts) to the Analogue Pocket using the APF framework and some of my own code.

+This version fixes all the memory controllers and locations for every OG Neogeo game to atleast run on the pocket.

 ## Installation and Usage

-If you have version 0.5.0 installed, please remove it and re-install with the new release
+If you have version 0.7.0 or below installed, it is recommended that you remove it and re-install with the new release

+* There is a added file sfix.sfix required for this installation as well. please see below

 The current Darksoft paks will work with this with the following file names:
 *(Working on the *.Neo files soon)
-* 68K Asset: prom
+* 68K PROG Asset: prom
+* 68K PROG1 Asset: prom1 for the 7 games the require it.
 * Z80 Asset: m1rom
 * CROM Asset: crom0
 * SFIX Asset: srom
 * Voice Asset: vroma0
 * Bios: "uni-bios_1_0.rom" - This needs to be in the "/assets/ng/common"
 * Lo Bios: "000-lo.lo" - This needs to be in the "/assets/ng/common"
+* Sfix : "sfix.sfix" - This needs to be in the "/assets/ng/common" - Please make sure you have this files now!!!
 * Copy the folders in the Github (dist) or the release .zip into the root of your SD card
 * Place your game files grouped by game into its own directory in the "\assets\ng\common" folder.

 The Autoloading JSON's provided by terminator2k2 all work with the games using the Dark Soft directory names in the "/assets/ng/common' folder

 ## How to use differnt BIOS for the core
 If you want more BIOS to access, First open the "/Cores/Mazamars312.NeoGeo/data.json" file.
-Then goto the BIOS selections Then you have two options:
+Then goto the BIOS selections Then you have 3 options:
 * Change the filename to the firmware name you want to autoload in the /assets/ng/comman folder (Line 46 in the data.json)
 * Remove the filename line completely to then be able to select in the Pocket Menu.
 (Line 46 in the data.json)
+* While in the game, press the home button and /Core Settings/Load Bios and select the other bioses

 ## Controllers

 * First and second player work with the Analogue Dock.
-* While in Alpha 0.6.0 the left trigger on the Pocket or on the first player controller is set to the system reset.
+* While in Alpha 0.7.5 the left trigger on the Pocket or on the first player controller is set to the system reset.
 * Currently it is setup for SNES controller layout.
 Analogue will allow you to change the layout in the input.json for your own enjoyment.

 I have added in the interact.json file to switch between the SNES, Normal Neogeo controller and the Neogeo CD controller layouts for instant changes.
-Press the home button then goto "/Settings/Cores/Player Type 1" and selectet between the 3 types
+Press the home button then goto "/Core Settings/Player Type 1" and selectet between the 3 types
 * Option 1 - SNES Controller layout
 * Option 2 - NeoGeo Normal controller
 * Option 3 - NeoGeo CDrom Controller